clue/reactphp-socks/README.md

 The `tcp://` scheme can also be omitted.
 Passing any other scheme will reject the promise.

-Pending connection attempts can be canceled by canceling its pending promise like so:
+Pending connection attempts can be cancelled by cancelling its pending promise like so:

 ```php
 $promise = $connector->connect($uri);